rvben/rumdl/README.md

 **Options:**

 - `-f, --fix`: Automatically fix issues where possible
+- `--diff`: Show diff of what would be fixed instead of fixing files
 - `-w, --watch`: Run in watch mode by re-running whenever files change
 - `-l, --list-rules`: List all available rules
 - `-d, --disable <rules>`: Disable specific rules (comma-separated)